wngh1187/RawNeXt/README.md

 ```
 Go into run directory
+Activate the code you want in test.sh
 ./test.sh
 ```

 # Citation
-Please cite the following if you make use of the code.

 ```
-예시
+To be uploaded
 ```